arx-deidentifier/arx-installer/README.md

 <origin>${build_project_directory}/java/java-osx/*</origin>

+4. Update the version number in arx.xml

-4. Now build the installers using InstallBuilder.
+5. Now build the installers using InstallBuilder.

-5. For OSX, the following [bugfix](https://git.eclipse.org/r/#/c/105553/1/features/org.eclipse.equinox.executable.feature/bin/cocoa/macosx/x86_64/Eclipse.app/Contents/Info.plist) currently needs to be applied manually after the app has been bundled.
+6. For OSX, the following [bugfix](https://git.eclipse.org/r/#/c/105553/1/features/org.eclipse.equinox.executable.feature/bin/cocoa/macosx/x86_64/Eclipse.app/Contents/Info.plist) currently needs to be applied manually after the app has been bundled.

-6. Create hashes and signatures.
+7. Create hashes and signatures.
 Hashes can be created with HashMyFiles and signed with Gpg4win.

 More details about BitRock InstallBuilder can be found at: http://installbuilder.bitrock.com/